NotGlop/docker-drag/README.md

 # docker-drag
 This repository contains Python scripts for interacting with Docker Hub without needing the Docker client itself.

-It interacts with API's following the Docker Hub API v2 spec.
+It interacts with APIs following the Docker Hub API v2 spec.
 See [https://docs .docker.com/registry/spec/api/]()

 ## Pull a Docker image in HTTPS